-Pinellas-Pasco Circuit Judge Joe Bulone looked out from the bench to a courtroom in pain.
+Circuit Judge Joe Bulone looked out from the bench Thursday to a courtroom in pain.

-On his right sat the still-grieving family of Patrick Cooley, 24, of Tarpon Springs.
-He died while riding in the car of a friend who drunkenly plowed into a vehicle stopped at a red light on U.S. 19 in Pasco County.
+On his right sat the family of Patrick Cooley, still grieving his death at age 24.
+Cooley was sitting in the passenger seat when a friend drunkenly plowed into a vehicle stopped at a red light on U.S. 19.

-On his left was that friend, Richard Cadmus-Diaz of Holiday, and his family.
+On his left was that friend, Richard Cadmus-Diaz, and his family.
 The Jan.
 23 accident left him almost paralyzed, dependent upon others for survival - and charged with DUI manslaughter.

-One family spoke on behalf of a lost son who had been a certified personal trainer and a student at St. Petersburg College.
-Relatives sought punishment for Cadmus-Diaz, the man who authorities say was so drunk he didn't even try to brake.
+One family sought punishment for Cadmus-Diaz, the man who authorities say was so drunk he didn't even try to brake.

-The other family wanted compassion for a man in a wheelchair whose gradual rehabilitation would be threatened in prison, relatives said.
+The other wanted compassion for a man in a wheelchair whose gradual rehabilitation would be threatened, they say, while locked in prison.

-Which would the judge choose: justice or mercy?
+Justice or mercy?
+Which would the judge choose?

 Life for Cadmus-Diaz has come down to this:

-"The only thing I like about my life is that I'm living," he said during his sentencing Thurs.
+"The only thing I like about my life is that I'm living," he said.
 "Everything else, there is no life."

 He cannot bathe himself.
 He cannot wash his face or brush his teeth.
 He cannot dress or feed himself or even shift in bed.